Create Foreign Key Relationships

 Applies to: SQL Server 2016 (13.x) and later Azure SQL Database Azure SQL Managed Instance

 This article describes how to create foreign key relationships in SQL Server by using SQL Server Management Studio or Transact-SQL.
 You create a relationship between two tables when you want to associate rows of one table with rows of another.

-A foreign key constraint does not have to be linked only to a primary key constraint in another table; it can also be defined to reference the columns of a UNIQUE constraint in another table.
+A foreign key constraint doesn't have to be linked only to a primary key constraint in another table.
+Foreign keys can also be defined to reference the columns of a UNIQUE constraint in another table.

 FOREIGN KEY constraints can reference only tables within the same database on the same server.
 Cross-database referential integrity must be implemented through triggers.
 For more information, see CREATE TRIGGER.

-FOREIGN KEY constraints can reference another column in the same table.
-This is referred to as a self-reference.
+FOREIGN KEY constraints can reference another column in the same table, and is referred to as a self-reference.

 A FOREIGN KEY constraint specified at the column level can list only one reference column.
 This column must have the same data type as the column on which the constraint is defined.